zander1268/custorama/README.md

 - Each individual, i, has a hidden transaction per period rate (λ_i) and probability of de-activating following a purchase (p_i)
 - Individual λ_i and p_i parameters are constrained by population wide Gamma and a Beta distribution respectively
 - Individuals purchases follow a Poisson process with rate λ_i*t

 ***Formulas***
+Probability of Being Active
-![Probability of Being Active](https://miro.medium.com/max/1400/0*XVWT9RgmE2AbrJrt)
+![Probability of Being Active](https://miro.medium.com/max/1400/0*XVWT9RgmE2AbrJrt) Expected number of transactions
 ![Expected number of transactions](https://miro.medium.com/max/1388/0*ZMHKxRDAocOn_cSp)